 This is part of the FCA site.
 You can use it to check on an investment or pension deals to help you avoid scams.

 Lloyds Bank does not control the content of third party websites linked to on this page.

 - Read all the details - Before you buy, read all the details about an item.
 Does it match what it says in the title and picture?

 - Be careful of free trials - If you agree to a free trial, check to make sure that you don't have to pay for it later on.
 Look for the terms that may be hidden in the small print.

 - Check the small print - Terms and conditions can be found in the small print.
 They should tell you about any hidden costs, as well as delivery and returns information.

-- Know where you're buying from - Check the location of the seller you're buying from, especially if they're not well-known.
-It's easier to complain and get your money back from companies that are based in the UK and EU.
+- Know where you're buying from - Check the location of a seller, especially if they're not well-known.
+It's easier to complain and get your money back from sellers that are based in the UK and EU.

 - Search for FAQs - Most online shops have a Frequently Asked Questions (FAQs) page.
 This can help you quickly find key information.

-- Keep track of what you buy - Check your bank account often to make sure there are no unknown payments.
+- Keep track of what you buy - Check your bank account often to make sure you know what all your payments are for.

 Important legal information

 Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).